The Kroger Co. (KR) CEO William McMullen on Q3 2020 Results - Earnings Call Transcript

 William McMullen

-Ken, you said a word, and Todd is trying to help me understand what pantry load.
+Ken, you said a word, and Todd is trying to help me understand -- pantry load.
 We did put in limits on certain categories early in the quarter, and that was really the reason we did that was because of learnings from early.
-And as we mentioned seeing people shop fewer times, they're buying more when they shop.
+And we’re, as we mentioned, seeing people shop fewer times, they're buying more when they shop.

 The other thing, the holidays, obviously, on Christmas time will tell, but the New Year's.
 But people obviously, celebrated the holidays in much smaller family gatherings than what they would in the past year.
 So it's a little of all the above that's going on.
 And one of the things that our supply chain team did was go and get access to additional warehouse space and then our procurement, we are able to buy some of the hard to find inventory, so that we will be there for our customers.
 So I would say overall, it's pretty limited.
 It's a little stronger in the West than the Midwest, just because of – where different parts of the country are with COVID in their approach to COVID.
 But overall, not as much as what we saw early in the year, but some.